 A/B Testing

-One of the cornerstone techniques of CRO is A/B testing—comparing two versions of a web page to see which one performs better in terms of converting visitors.
-Each version is shown to a similar audience at the same time, and the version that results in a higher conversion rate is typically adopted.
-This method provides a clear, data-backed understanding of what changes positively impact user behavior, making it an essential tool for incremental improvements.
+One of the core techniques in CRO is A/B testing: comparing two versions of a page or element to see which performs better.
+Each version is shown to a similar audience at the same time, and the version with the higher conversion rate wins.
+This gives you data-backed clarity on what actually moves the needle.

 User Experience (UX) Optimization